The Editor Suggests :

 nuka sunquipy causanqui: (expression) You will always have a place in my heart.

 nuna: (n) (1) The principle that everything is spirit.
 One of the major organizing principles.
-(See, saiwa, munay, chekak, yuya, ch'ulla, kallari, kawsay.)
-(2) The spirit; the essential aspect of the individual.
-JLH
+JLH (2) The spirit; the essential aspect of the individual.
+JLH Soul, an individual's (or object's or group's) inalterable essence, underlying all levels of body, mind, and spirit.
+ANON1 (See, saiwa, munay, chekak, yuya, ch'ulla, kallari, kawsay.)

 paint4.tiff